anothererikjames/acme-inventory-api/README.md

 # acme-inventory-api

-Inventory service for ACME platform
+Inventory management service for the ACME platform.